george-studenko/100_Days_of_ML_Code/README.md

 **Today's Progress** : I finished the Types of Features and Image Segmentation material of the Computer Vision Nanodegree and going back to Tensorflow after many months with the Google ML Crash course

-**Thoughts** : Looks like detecting corners is a quite useful technque in Computer Vision, also image contouring seems to be a great way to detect images.
+**Thoughts** : Looks like detecting corners is a quite useful technique in Computer Vision, also image contouring seems to be a great way to detect images.
 K-means clustering can group part of the image together to help with image segmentation!
 I have learned about high features in Tensorflow, I'm not sure if those are new features or I just didn't get the chance to use them before.

 **Link to work:** [Day 3 Notes](content/Day-3.md) | [Contour detection and features](https://github.com/george-studenko/100_Days_of_ML_Code/blob/master/code/cv/Contour%20detection%20and%20features.ipynb)